-Industrial relations systems in Europe have remained rather stable and diversified despite uniform global market pressures deriving from the internationalisation of financial and product markets (Crouch 1993, Ferner and Hyman 1998).
+Industrial relations systems in Europe remained rather stable and diversified despite uniform global market pressures deriving from the internationalisation of financial and product markets (Crouch 1993, Ferner and Hyman 1998).
 Rather, institutional change in preparation to the introduction of the Euro was the key determinant for trade unions in the metal sector to embark upon a transnational approach to collective bargaining coordination (see section 3.1).
 Increasing competitive pressures on wages resulting from the centralisation of monetary policy in the Euro zone intensified particularly in the European metal sector that is largely exposed to global competitive forces and features highly internationalised production chains.
-In addition, prior to EMU major institutions that form the basis of the 'European social partnership', such as the European social dialogue, the EWC directive, were created (see Table 1, Annex) (H1).
+In addition, prior to EMU major institutions that form the basis of the 'European social partnership', such as the European social dialogue, the EWC directive, were created (see Table 1, Annex) (H7).
 Over the course of time however, the European Commission took a more passive stance towards European social dialogue which resulted in a weakening of the instrument due to employers' resistance to negotiate with unions at the European level.

 Key determinants of institutional work of national unions, that is, active and deliberate strategic action that results in the creation and maintenance (as well as disruption) of European institutions for wage policy are three main sources of power; that is, institutional, structural and organising power (see Figure 1).
-Institutional power derives from regulative, normative and cultural cognitive sources (H2a).
+Institutional power derives from regulative, normative and cultural cognitive sources (H8a).
 Legal-regulative power resources differ according to the characteristics of national industrial relations.
-Trade unions that first attempted the cross-border coordination of collective bargaining policies from Germany, Switzerland and Austria as well as the Nordic region (Sweden, Denmark, Norway, Iceland and Finland) benefited from vast institutional power resources, that is, highly coordinated and inclusive Multi-Employer-Bargaining (MEB) systems and thus, high bargaining coverage rates, high to medium-range union densities and a firmly institutionalised role of social partners in public policy-making.
+Trade unions that first attempted the cross-border coordination of collective bargaining policies from Germany, Switzerland and Austria as well as the Nordic region (Sweden, Denmark, Norway, Iceland and Finland) benefited from vast institutional power resources, that is, highly coordinated and inclusive MEB systems (i.e. high bargaining coverage rates), high to medium-range union densities and a firmly institutionalised role of social partners in public policy-making.
 In the course of the 1980s and early 1990s unions from Germany, Austria and the Benelux countries most actively promoted the establishment of institutions for wage policy coordination in the European metal sector.
-In the wake of EMU, unions from these countries had an active role, both autonomously and within the EMF, in strengthening and extending existing coordination initiatives practices to other European regions.
-Contrastingly, unions from countries that feature weakly coordinated multi-employer bargaining (MEB), such as in most southern European countries, or single-employer bargaining15 (SEB) systems, such as UK, Ireland and most central and eastern European countries did not engage in creating institutions at European level.
-Moreover, they could not draw on sufficient domestic institutional resources that enabled them comply with the European coordination guideline.
+In the wake of EMU, unions from these countries had an active role, both autonomously and within the

+EMF, in strengthening and extending existing coordination initiatives practices to other European regions.
+Contrastingly, unions from countries that feature weakly coordinated multiemployer bargaining (MEB, inmost southern European countries) or single-employer bargaining16 (SEB) systems (UK, MT and most central and eastern European countries), fragmented social partner organisations the involvement of which in public policy-making is weak, did not enter into institutional work with the aim to create institutions at European level.
+Rather, they could not draw on sufficient domestic institutional resources that enabled them comply with the European coordination guideline.